Makio64/vue-tiny-translation/example/README.md

-# Vue3 Tiny Translation - Example 🌍✨
+# Vue Tiny Translation - Example 🌍✨

 This is a working example demonstrating how to use the vue-tiny-translation plugin.